Fathoni243/learning-jurnals-api/readme.md

-# Express Starter Backend
+# Learning Journal Backend
-This project aims to provide endpoints for the Express Starter Apps, facilitating various functionalities within the application.
+This project aims to provide endpoints for the Learning Journal Apps, facilitating various functionalities within the application.

 ## Installation
 1. Clone this repository